pmendes/models/vonDassow2000/README.md

     - **vonDassow2000_1x4_alt_ss_multistab.cps** COPASI file encoding a 1x4 array of cells encoding the semgment polarity network model.
 The parameter scan task is programmed to generate 5000 sets of random parameter values, then for each one of these calculate steady state (by integration only) for 15 different random initial conditions.

- - **Result folders**
- Note that some of the primary result files are not included here because they are too large for this repository.
-They can be found in the Zenodo dataset doi:10.5281/zenodo.7772570.
+ - **Result folders** (Note that some of the primary result files are not included here because they are too large for this repository.
+They can be found in the Zenodo dataset doi:10.5281/zenodo.7772570).
     - **Sampling** results from the random sampling with COPASI using _vonDassow2000_1x4_alt.cps_, as described in the Table 2 of the original paper
     - **timecourse1** results from a time course simulation of a specific parameter set using four different simulators that used either _vonDassow2000_1x4.timecourse1.cps_, _vonDassow2000_1x4.timecourse1.xml_ or _vonDassow2000_1x4.timecourse1.omex_
     - **Multistability** results from study to detect multistability, through a random parameter sampling and random initial conditions sampling and steady state solution using _vonDassow2000_1x4_alt_ss_multistab.cps_.